TiManGames/AmnesiaTheDarkDescent/README.md

-# Amnesia: The Dark Descent Source Code - HPL Chad Gang Fork
+# Amnesia: The Dark Descent - HPL Chad Gang Fork

 This is a fork of the Amnesia the Dark Descent repository from FrictionalGames.
 We will mostly play with different parts of the engine and perhaps even fix some bugs :)